top of page

 A condensed version of the Topical Time article can be seen here.

-PayPal will now be accepted for payment of ASU dues.
+PayPal is accepted for payment of ASU dues.
 The

 PayPal email address for sending dues is astronomystudyunit@gmail.com.